MelbourneDeveloper/RestClient.Net/README.md

 ## [Follow Me on Twitter for Updates](https://twitter.com/intent/follow?screen_name=cfdevelop&tw_p=followbutton) ##

-The best .NET REST Client with task-based async, strong types and dependency injection on all platforms.
+The best .NET REST Client with task-based async, strong types, and dependency injection on all platforms.
 Consume your ASP .NET Core Web APIs or consume RESTful APIs over the internet in C# or Visual Basic.

 [![.NET](https://github.com/MelbourneDeveloper/RestClient.Net/actions/workflows/dotnet.yml/badge.svg?branch=5%2Fdevelop)](https://github.com/MelbourneDeveloper/RestClient.Net/actions/workflows/dotnet.yml)

 ### Why You Should Use It ###

-* Treats Urls as first class citizens.
-Urls are immutable [records](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/records) and have a fluent API for construction.
+* Treats Urls as first-class citizens.
+URLs are immutable [records](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/records) and have a fluent API for construction.
 * Designed for Dependency Injection.
 Mock your REST calls and add RestClient.Net to your IoC container with one line of code
 * Async friendly.
 All operations use async, await keywords
 * Automatic request/response body serialization to/from strong types (JSON, Binary, SOAP, [Google Protocol Buffers](https://developers.google.com/protocol-buffers))